m3db/m3/docs/m3db/architecture/engine.md

 1. Whether the series exists and if it does,
 2. Whether the data exists in the buffer, cached in-memory, on disk, or some combination of all three.

 Determining whether the series exists is simple.
 M3DB looks up the series in the shard object.
 If it exists, then the series exists.
-If it doesn't, then M3DB consults an in-memory bloom filter(s) for that shard / block start combination(s) to determine if the series exists on disk.
+If it doesn't, then M3DB consults in-memory bloom filters(s) for all shard/block start combinations(s) that overlap the query range to determine if the series exists on disk.

 If the series exists, then for every block that the request spans, M3DB needs to consolidate data from the buffer, in-memory cache, and fileset files (disk).